 Through a mystery model build, scavenger hunt and discussion, participants are encouraged to think about resource use and management historically and today.

 During the program participants consider and discuss resource use and management.
-They are introduced to local connections to the industrial revolution.
-(NGSS ESS3.A).
-Discussions include renewable and non-renewable resources and the impacts of resource use on humans and the environment.
-(NGSS ESS3.C) Participants are encouraged to make connections to their own life experiences compare manufacturing past and present.
+They are introduced to local connections to the industrial revolution (NGSS ESS3.A).
+Discussions include renewable and non-renewable resources and the impacts of resource use on humans and the environment (NGSS ESS3.C).
+Participants are encouraged to make connections to their own life experiences and compare manufacturing past and present.

 - This program is available to visitors in fourth grade and up.

 - There is a minimum of 15 students or a $135 charge.

 - There is a maximum of 40 students.